oliveiraMats2/Edited_MRS_challenge_Deep_Spectral_Divers_Team/README.md

 Getting the predictions from the models:

-1. Ensure you have the tracks dataset in the right .h5 format To ensure that the H5 file is readable by the provided functions, you need to structure the file with the following datasets:
+1. Ensure you have the test data for each one of the tracks in the right .h5 format.

+To execute the model's inference, you must have a h5 file containing the test data for each track, formatted correctly.
+The h5 file should be structured with the following datasets to ensure compatibility with the provided functions.

 **For Track 1:**